RitwikSingh28/Feature_Generator/README.md

-# FeatureFolderizer
+# FeatureGenerator

-FeatureFolderizer is a command-line tool designed to create a Clean Architecture folder structure for a specific feature in a Flutter project.
+FeatureGenerator is a command-line tool designed to create a Clean Architecture folder structure for a specific feature in a Flutter project.

 ## Features